 The goals of treatment are to reduce symptoms and avoid future allergic reactions.
-Some allergiest prescribe desensitization therapies such as allergy shots.
-Once you are aware of the allergy, the best way to avoid a reaction is by not eating that food.
+Some allergists prescribe desensitization therapies such as allergy shots.
+Once you are aware of the allergy, the best way to avoid a reaction is by not eating trigger food.
 Treatment at the time of a reaction varies according to the severity and type of symptoms.
 Mild symptoms may go away without treatment.
 Doctors generally recommend over-the-counter or prescription antihistamines to relieve mild itching, swelling, rash, runny nose, or headache.
 Soothing skin creams may provide some relief of rashes.
-Severe allergic reactions (anaphylactic shock) can come on suddenly and accelerate quickly; in this case, emergency treatment is needed.
+Severe allergic reactions (anaphylactic shock) can come on suddenly and accelerate quickly.
+In this case, emergency treatment is needed.
 In some instances, survival may depend on an injection of epinephrine (adrenaline).
-Food allergy sufferers routinely learn to self administer epinephrine, which may save their life.
+Food allergy sufferers routinely learn to self administer epinephrine, which may save their lives.
 Avoiding the offending food is the best way to prevent future allergic reactions.

 Avoid offending foods.
 Read all package ingredients carefully (many foods are processed with peanuts, eggs, or milk products, such as whey).
 Call ahead when eating out.
 Take your own food with you on trips.

 If you have a history of anaphylactic shock, you should keep a preloaded syringe of epinephrine with you.
 Your doctor will teach you and a close family member how to use it should the need arise.
 You should wear a medical bracelet or necklace indicating your particular food allergies.